How to Set Up and Properly Administer an Acceptable Reimbursement Plan

 - Where were they at the time?

 - When did the expense occur and how much did it cost?

 - What was the business purpose?

-The third requirement requires you as an employee to ensure your employees return any excess amounts that was paid to them for legitimate business expense to be returned to the company within a “reasonable amount of time“.
+The third requirement requires you as an employee to ensure your employees return any excess amounts that were paid to them for the legitimate business expense to be returned to the company within a “reasonable amount of time“.

 The IRS usually considers “120 days after expenses are paid or incurred” to be a reasonable amount of time.

-Remember that all of the requirements listed above must be met in order for it to be an accountable plan!
+Remember that all of the requirements listed above must be met for it to be an accountable plan!

-See IRS publication 463 more information on requirements of an accountable reimbursement plan.
+See IRS Publication 463 for more information on the requirements of an accountable reimbursement plan.

 - You have three options in paying your employees for legitimate business expenses with an accountable reimbursement plan.
 You can reimburse the employee for their purchase; give them an advancement no more than 30 days before the expense; or pay for their business expenses directly.